JessicaKMcIntosh/ELEGOOSmartCarV4/Protocol.md

-# Smart Car Serial Commucations Protocol
+# Smart Car Serial Communications Protocol

 The serial communications protocol for the [Elegoo](http://www.elegoo.com) Smart Robot CAR 4.0.
 See their